 Scully remains a hardcore skeptic long after she's seen shape-shifting aliens, watched Mulder be mind-controlled into things he'd never do on his own, etc. It's somewhat justified, though: later seasons tended to imply that Scully felt she had to take a more skeptical stance than she really believed anymore in order to keep Mulder's wacky ideas grounded.

-Even Mulder refused to believe in anything that was close to miracles and religiously paranormal stuff.
-In episode "3", he doesn't believe in vampires, that were real.
+Even Mulder refused to believe in anything that was close to miracles and religiously paranormal stuff (in these episodes it's Scully who's open-minded, due to her religious beliefs).
+In episode "3", Mulder doesn't believe in vampires, that were real.

 Arc Words: "Trust no one", Deep Throat's last words which come up various times throughout the series.